 Where was Jesus buried after his brutal death, by crucifixion, at the hands of the Romans?
-Suprisingly, the Bible tells us quite a bit about where his body was placed for what would amount to exactly three days and three nights (Matthew 12:40).
+Suprisingly, the Bible tells us quite a bit about where his body was placed for what would amount to exactly three full days and three full nights (Matthew 12:40).

 The place where the body of Jesus was buried was in a garden and in a new sepulchre or tomb which never had a dead person placed in it (John 19:41).
 It was located outside the then current walls of the city of Jerusalem (verse 20), possibly close to the Damascus Gate.